iloveitaly/vite-plugin-check-env/README.md

-# Vite: Assert Environment Variables Exist
+# Vite: Assert Environment Variables Exist During Build

 A [Vite](https://vitejs.dev/) plugin to automatically ensure all environment variables used in your project exist at build time.